antonioribeiro/tracker/readme.md

 ## Tables

-Here's an extract of some tables, columns and contents
+All tables are prefixed by `tracker_`, and here's an extract of some of them, showing columns and contents:

-### sessions                      ;
+### sessions

 ```
 +-----+--------------------------------------+---------+-----------+----------+-----------------+------------+-----------+----------+